SummerOfBitcoin/code-challenge-2024-srikanth-iyengar/SOLUTION.md

 ## Conclusion
 It was fun completing this assignment.
 Since I was new to rust I learned a lot of things about rust which helped in learning the basics of rust.
 It was the first time I ever wrote a program which is this close to systems programming.
-Working with bytes, VarInt, Little Endian, Big Endian was a fun experience.
+Working with bytes, VarInt, Little Endian, and Big Endian was a fun experience.
-Due to lack of time I couldn't contribute my 100% to this assignment and had to cut corners in some places.
+Due to lack of time, I couldn't contribute my 100% to this assignment and had to cut corners in some places.
 But I am happy with the result I got.
 Overall it was a great learning experience and I am looking forward to more fun in the future.
 Happy Coding!